youngker/apparmor-wiki/AppArmorSystemWideRestrictions.md

 # Application white listing

 A global profile can be used to implement application white listing.
 Instead of just allowing any file to be run under the global profile.
-The exec rule is replaced with a list of files that are allowed to be executed.
+The single exec rule is replaced with a list of files that are allowed to be executed.

 ```
 profile global /** {